Singapore is well known for its eclectic mix of cultures, an amalgamation that has had a lasting effect on its architecture.

 Black & White Houses

 You’ll step back in time to a more gracious era when you come along with us to explore these beautiful, iconic colonial houses, set in green and tranquil oases.
 Learn about their history, architecture, and role in Singapore's heritage.
 We’ll share the stories of their former residents, why they were built, and how they are being used today both as residences and commercial establishments.
-We visit four Black & White houses in different parts of Singapore.
+We visit three Black & White houses in different parts of Singapore.
 Travel is by air-conditioned bus.
 Refreshments are included in the price.

 View Sample Itinerary.